Back to Blog

 What it does well:

-- Contract negotiation: Luminance Autopilot can generate and send back redlines based on your playbook, dramatically accelerating negotiation cycles.
+• Auto-Markup negotiation: Luminance’s Auto-Markup auto-redlines contracts in Word based on your playbook, dramatically accelerating negotiation cycles.

-- Pattern recognition: Identifies clause patterns across large portfolios, helping firms standardize terms and identify exposure across thousands of agreements.
+• Pattern recognition: “Ask Lumi” covers 1,000+ legal concepts and identifies clause patterns across large portfolios, helping firms standardize terms and identify exposure across thousands of agreements.

 Where it falls short: